asomers/mockall/README.md

 inject edge and error cases that would be difficult or impossible to create when using the full stack.

-As a statically typed language, Rust is inherently more difficult to mock than a dynamically typed language such as Ruby.
-So previous attempts at creating a mock object library for Rust have had mixed results.
-Mockall has incorporated the best elements of previous designs.
-As a result, it has a rich feature set yet still has a terse and ergonomic interface.
-And it's written in 100% *safe* and *stable* Rust.
+Statically typed languages are inherently more difficult to mock than dynamically typed languages.
+Since Rust is a statically typed language, previous attempts at creating a mock object library have had mixed results.
+Mockall incorporates the best elements of previous designs, resulting in it having a rich feature set with a terse and ergonomic interface.
+Mockall is written in 100% *safe* and *stable* Rust.

 ## Usage